-3.2.
-Margins of Adjustment
+4.2.
+Margins of adjustment

 For each of the margins of adjustment a generic empirical model is specified to estimate the displacement effect.
-In what follows, Y represents one of the four possible margins of adjustment - employment, hourly wage, commuting distance and moving home.
-The empirical model is given as where subscripts i, t and r denote the worker, month and regional NUTS 3 area, respectively.
+In what follows, Y represents one of the four margins of adjustment - employment, hourly wage, commuting distance and changing home.
+The empirical model is where subscripts i, r and t denote the worker, regional NUTS 3 area and month, respectively.
 The systematic differences in the outcome variables are captured by parameter δ of the two-way (double) interaction term between the scalar indicator variables DISPLACED and POST.
 The indicator variable DISPLACED is time-constant and equals one for workers who experienced job displacement.
-Note that the main effect of
+Note that the main effect of DIS-PLACED is accounted for by including individual-specific fixed effects.
+The indicator variable POST equals one for the post-displacement period of thirty-six months after job displacement.
+The base and omitted categories of the variables DISPLACED and POST are the non-displaced and the pre-displacement period, respectively.
+The worker's housing state and covariates are represented by column vector X. The parameters of the covariates are represented by vector β .
+Individual-specific fixed effects are referred to by α .
+N_r represents indicators for the home location at the NUTS 3 level.
+Calendar month indicators are denoted by D. ε refers to the idiosyncratic error term.

-$$Y{it} = \delta(DISPLACED_i \times POST{it}) + \rho POST{it} + \beta' X{it} + \alpha_i + N_r + D_t + \varepsilon{it}$$ (1)
+$$Y{irt} = \delta(DISPLACED_i \times POST{it}) + \rho POST{it} + \beta' X{it} + \alpha_i + N_r + D_t + \varepsilon{irt}$$ (1)